labomb/dump1090-win/README-Airspy.md

 $ make AIRSPY=1
 ````

-If using another approach to build this package, be sure to include preprocessor define macro HAVE_AIRSPY if you wish to include support for the AirSpy.
+If using another approach to build this package, be sure to include preprocessor define macro HAVE_AIRSPY if you wish to include support for the Airspy.

 For details on usage after building, do this: